 Hypothetically, think about a site which has all of its styles defined in an external style sheet called styles.css.
-When the user requests the HTML skeleton for page (let’s say in this case index.html) server push can “push” the CSS to the user right after beginning to send response to index.html.
+When the user requests the HTML skeleton for the page (let’s say in this case index.html) server push can “push” the CSS to the user right after beginning to send a response to index.html.

 How does Server Push help improve Page Speed?

 Through the use of Server Push, the number of GET requests needed from the browser (round trips) are reduced and delays in rendering that cause increased page load times are avoided.
-This can dramatically help improve the rendering time for the web client, which helps the webpage appear quicker for users thereby providing them a far better experience.
+This can dramatically help improve the rendering time for the web client, which helps the webpage appear quicker for users thereby providing them with a far better experience.

 While Server Push does not directly impact how Googlebot crawls your site, or indeed other crawlers, the SEO benefit is gained through improvements to user-centric factors such as First Paint and First Meaningful Content.

 Utilising Web Page Test, Lighthouse, Page Speed Insights, and the Chrome User Experience Report, you can determine how a site/page is performing in comparison to competitors within the same industries.
 Below are two images demonstrating implementation without (Image 1) and with Server Push (Image 2).

 (WebpageTest, Without Server Push)

 In the waterfalls above we can see that push.php uses four CSS files.